 Church of the Epiphany (Episcopal) - New York City (Photo: Steven E. Lawson)

 130 Stanton Street (1834-1881)

 On the Feast of the Epiphany, January 6, 1833, in a small dark room over an engine-house, six adults met for worship.
 They were joined by "a few ragged children who were persuaded to enter."
 This mission was appropriately named the Mission Church of the Epiphany, and was the first church of the New York Protestant Episcopal City Mission Society and was free, that is, there were to be no pew rentals.
 The cornerstone for a new building was laid at 130 Stanton Street on August 26, 1833.
 In 1874, the Church of the Epiphany exchanged property with the Church of the Reformation, and moved to 228 East 50th Street.
-In 1881, Epiphany purchased the Church of St. Alban's, at East 47th Street, west of Lexington Avenue.
-By 1893, the church was having financial difficulties, so it merged with and moved into the Church of St. John the Baptist, located at 263 Lexington Avenue at 35th Street.
+In 1881, Epiphany purchased the Church of St. Alban's, on East 47th Street, west of Lexington Avenue.
+By 1892, the church was having financial difficulties, so it consolidated with and moved into the Church of St. John the Baptist, located at 257 Lexington Avenue at 35th Street, but retaining the name Church of the Epiphany.

+Church of the Epiphany (Episcopal) - New York City (Photo: Steven E. Lawson)